Stay updated on socials for a #Riffsustainably event coming soon near you!

-As Ocean Generation is growing, we are expanding our perspectives to see how we can help all areas of our lives become more sustainable and reduce their impact on the planet.
+As Ocean Generation grows, we are expanding our perspectives to see how we can help all areas of our lives become more sustainable and reduce their impact on the planet.
 This ranges from day to day individual choices, communities, large corporations and even entire industries, and as the optimistic and open minded organisation we are, we jumped straight into the deep end to target the music industry, a business that you may not realise has a huge carbon footprint.

 The music business is an extremely high energy consuming industry.
 Music is much more than just listening, the concerts, touring, transportation, merchandise, and distribution networks made an important contribution to our CO2 output.
 From the sheer amount of plastic pollution used at live music events and festivals around the world to the large scale travel impact on the climate caused by in fact most of the entertainment industry from movie and TV production, theatre and of course stadium tours.